-Video: Bus driver captured counting cash while driving
+Video captures bus driver counting cash while driving

 SECAUCUS, N.J.
-(AP) — New Jersey Transit officials will investigate a bus driver who was captured on video allegedly counting cash while driving.
+(AP) — Transit officials will investigate a New Jersey bus driver who was seen on video allegedly counting cash while driving.

 A passenger captured the incident and posted it Saturday on Twitter, saying the New York-bound bus was traveling through Secaucus that evening when the driver started sorting money.

 NJ Transit spokeswoman Nancy Snyder says the agency is investigating.
-She says NJ Transit has explicit rules that prohibit bus drivers from counting money or tickets while driving.
+She says NJ Transit has explicit rules that prohibit drivers from counting money or tickets while driving.

 The name of the driver has not been released.